 Lead and Copper Rule - Failure to install treatment for lead or copper or issue public education materials under the Lead and Copper Rule have been defined by EPA as treatment techniques violations in this report.
-In calendar year 2002, five treatment technique violations were incurred.
-Three were for failure to provide adequate public education to customers on the health risks associated with the presence of lead in the drinking water and two were for failure to install optimal corrosion control treatment.
-Two of the three systems that failed to provide adequate public education have now provided that information and returned to compliance.
-Both PWS that failed to install optimal corrosion control treatment have returned to compliance.
-The one system that has failed to provide adequate public education will be issued a formal enforcement action.
+In calendar year 2003, sixteen treatment technique violations were incurred.
+They were for failure to provide adequate public education to customers on the health risks associated with the presence of lead in the drinking water.
+The systems that have failed to provide adequate public education will be issued a formal enforcement action.